vectordotdev/vector/docs/meta/conventions.md

 # Conventions

 The Vector documentation uses the following conventions.
+It's important all documenters follow a consistent style to producive cohesive documentation.
+Documentation is _very_ important to Vector since it is a significant piece of the user experience.

+The sections are ordered by generality and designed to be progressive.
+General section at the top, specific sections at the bottom.

 ## Syntax

 ### Lists

 When specifying option types, if the type is enclosed with `[ ]` symbols then this denotes a list or array.
 For example:

 | Name | Type | Description |
 | :--- | :--- | :--- |